 Magic Page By Page by Patrick Page. £53* inc. P&P from www.patrickpagemagic.co.uk

-* Unfortunately since this review was printed, the Post Office has increased its postal charges and we have had to increase the price of the book to £55 in the UK to reflect this.
-It is a heavy book weighing just under 2 kilos.
+* Unfortunately since this review was printed, the Post Office has increased its postal charges and we have had to change our pricing to reflect this.

 Note from Patrick Page Magic – the price for delivery to the Rest of Europe is £63 inc P&P.